 Determining the rate of armed domestic violence in Karamoja is nearly impossible because reporting is all but nonexistent, and official structures go unused.
 Osekeny asserts that “deaths [are] not even reported.”
-Likewise, Patrick Lomongin of FORDIPOM claims that police records do not reflect the “many cases” of spousal murder in the region.
+Likewise, Patrick Lomongin of FORDIPOM claims that if one is to search peoples records and police records do not reflect the “many cases” of spousal murder in the region.
 He provided an example of a wealthy cattle rustler from Lotome who shot two of his eleven wives.
 Lomongin said that despite everyone in town knowing about this man’s crimes, no attempt has been made to bring him to justice or even to ostracize him from the community.

 Instead of seeking help from the police or the courts, affected parties usually settle disputes within their community or tribe.
 Some disputes are referred to the Akiliket, the local council of elders.
 Oftentimes, the Akiliket dismisses claims of domestic violence outright because wife-beating is considered normal or a private family issue.
 If the victim’s family protests or the violence results in major injury or death, then the aggressor may be asked to compensate the victim’s family.
 Once this is done, the case is deemed to be resolved.